The Beach Boys live performances: 1998–2009

 After Carl died in 1998, the remaining members splintered.
 Following one final performance on May 9 as a benefit concert for the American Cancer Society in Detroit, Love, Johnston and Marks continued to tour together, initially as "The California Beach Band" (not as "America's Band", contrary to previous reports).
 Following several cancelled bookings under that name, Love sought authorization through Brother Records Inc. (BRI) to tour as "The Beach Boys" and secured the necessary license.
 Since 1999, Love is "obligated" to continue touring in order to maintain revenue flow to BRI.
 At the time, Wilson was also offered the license, but declined.
 During this time, Brian Wilson began touring as a solo artist.

 After Carl's death, Jardine left the touring line-up and began to perform regularly with his band "Beach Boys: Family & Friends" until he ran into legal issues for using the name without license.
+During this time, Jardine's group included his sons Matt and Adam, Brian Wilson's daughters Carnie and Wendy Wilson, Cass Elliot's daughter Owen, former touring bassist Ed Carter, former touring percussionist/drummer Bobby Figueroa.
+Jardine's group briefly included Daryl Dragon, who had formerly toured and recorded with The Beach Boys.
 Meanwhile, Jardine sued Love, claiming that he had been excluded from their concerts, BRI, through its longtime attorney, Ed McPherson, sued Jardine in Federal Court.
 Jardine, in turn, counter-claimed against BRI for wrongful termination.
 Courts ruled in Love's favor, denying Jardine the use of the Beach Boys name in any fashion.
 However, Jardine proceeded to appeal this decision in addition to seeking $4 million in damages.
 The California Court of Appeal proceeded to rule that, "Love acted wrongfully in freezing Jardine out of touring under the Beach Boys name", allowing Jardine to continue with his lawsuit.
 The case ended up being settled outside of court with the terms not disclosed.
 BRI ultimately prevailed.

-Jardine fought for the right to tour under the moniker "The Beach Boys Family & Friends" but was denied from using the name in any promotional or band name manner.
-During this time, Jardine's group included his sons Matt and Adam, Brian Wilson's daughters Carnie and Wendy Wilson, Cass Elliot's daughter Owen, former touring bassist Ed Carter, former touring percussionist/drummer Bobby Figueroa.
-Jardine's group briefly included Daryl Dragon, who had formerly toured and recorded with The Beach Boys.
-Jardine formed a later group, also featuring former Beach Boys touring members, called the Endless Summer Band, one of the few names he was allowed to use as a result of the 1998–1999 lawsuits.
+Jardine formed a later group, also featuring former Beach Boys touring members, called the Endless Summer Band.

-During the legal struggle, Matt Jardine left Love and Johnston's "The Beach Boys" touring group and was replaced by a returning Adrian Baker.
+During the legal struggle, Matt Jardine left Love and Johnston's Beach Boys touring group and was replaced by a returning Adrian Baker.
 David Marks left the band again in 1999, due to health issues when he was diagnosed with hepatitis C with Bardowell moving back to lead guitar in Marks' absence.
 In July 2001, longtime keyboardist Mike Meros was fired and replaced by John Cowsill, drummer for the 1960s family band The Cowsills.
 At the same time, Bardowell left the touring band and was replaced by Scott Totten.